ExpositionEngineering/exposition-engineering-syllabus/README.md

 This course will primarily use GitHub and Discord for all course communication.
 We will use GitHub for the sharing of both source code and course projects and for reporting issues in those materials.
 We will use two distinct Discord servers for all course discussions.
-The [Algorithmology Discord Server](https://discord.gg/YHjhQaBnme) provides a way for members of the developer development community to use text and video to chat with each other and will be the main forum for discussing the professional and technical content in software engineering.
+The [Exposition Engineering Discord Server](https://discord.gg/HMjSBtrUV9) provides a way for members of the developer development community to use text and video to chat with each other and will be the main forum for discussing the professional and technical content in software engineering.
 The [Allegheny College Computer Science Discord